Uribe DJ

 Álvaro Uribe, known as Uribe Dj, (born March 9, 1973) is a Colombian radio personality, Voice-over artist and television host.
 Uribe has hosted programs on English and Spanish language at radio stations in Colombia like The X 103.9 FM, Movistar Radio, La Mega 90.9 FM and 88.9 FM.
 In June 2013, he started to host the television show Aldea TIC on Canal Tr3ce.

 He is the director of the radio station LA 92 in Colombia and host of the radio show ONE2FIVE on The X 103.9 FM Colombia.

 Radio

 Uribe was born in Cali, and studied at Pontifical Xavierian University in Bogotá.
 He started his radio career working for La Mega 90.9 FM in Colombia, where he produced the show "El Mañanero" for ten years.

 In 2003 he worked for 88.9 FM as the host of a show called Navegantes.

 In 2007 he was the creator and director of "Movistar Radio", an online radio station implemented for the company Movistar - Telefónica of Spain.

-In 2010 he becomes the host of the show "ONE2FIVE" at The X 103.9 FM in Colombia.
+In 2010 he became the host of the show "ONE2FIVE" at The X 103.9 FM in Colombia.
 He is also the Radio programmer for the station.